akym19/data-analytics/Tutorials/README.md

 # MySQL Journey

-In this repository, I coded along and learned with Alex The Analyst MySQL Tutorial.
+In this repository, I coded along and learned with Alex The Analyst's MySQL Tutorial.

 ## This enables me to learn SQL skills such as: